Art Practice for/of Social Justice

 Met o.a.
 Patricia Kaersenhout en Christine Ayo

-The latest issue of Kunstlicht Journal explores ways to understand justice. #SayHerName is a social movement that seeks to raise awareness for black female victims of police brutality and anti-black.
-In many ways artists in the Netherlands are committed to breaking through these structures of invisiblity.
-During this evening various artistic practices / performances are presented that make the colonial structures of violence and social inequality visible from the perspective of the black woman.
+The latest issue of Kunstlicht Journal explores ways to understand justice. #SayHerName is a social movement that seeks to raise awareness for black female victims of police brutality and anti-blackness.
+In many ways artists in the Netherlands are committed to breaking through these structures of invisiblity or erasure.
+During this evening various artistic practices / performances are presented that make the colonial structures of violence and social inequality visible from the perspective of the black women.

 A presentation will be held by artist Christine Ayo and short clips by performance / visual artist Patricia Kaersenhout will be shown.
 A panel discussion will be held with ECHO Ambassador Mireille Zita Ngizwenayo, Christine Ayo and Human Rights PhD candidate Lisenne Delgado.
 We close the evening with the festive launch of the new issue of Kunstlicht, Radical Imaginings: Art Practices of & for Justice!
 On this evening the magazine is available for purchase with discount.